lightningnetwork/lnd/docs/psbt.md

 ```

 Interpreting the output, we now have a complete, final, and signed transaction
 inside the PSBT.

+**!!!
+WARNING !!!**

+**DO NOT PUBLISH** the finished transaction by yourself or with another tool.
+lnd MUST publish it in the proper funding flow order **OR THE FUNDS CAN BE
+LOST**!

 Let's give it to `lncli` to continue:

 ```bash
 ...